Q: What is an ASPIRE WS internship?

 Q: What times of the year are students available to work through an ASPIRE WS internship?

-A: The ASPIRE WS high school internship program offers terms in summer, fall, and spring.
+A: ASPIRE WS offers internships in the Summer.
 High school juniors and seniors will work a minimum of 80 hours and up to 135 hours with their host company during the internship term.

 Q: How are interns compensated?